yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, we will validate high availability for both the Web and SQL tiers.

-1. In the Azure portal, open the **contoso.centralus** resource group.
+1. In the Azure portal, open the **contoso.westus2** resource group.
 Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimary**.
 Select the **Overview** tab, copy the DNS name to the clipboard, and navigate to it in a different browser tab.

 2. The Contoso application should load in your browser tab.
 Select **Current Policy Offerings** to view the policy list - this shows the database is accessible.
 As an additional check, edit an existing policy and save your changes to show that the database is writable.